into effective communication.

 Need a video project or animation?
 I can handle it from concept to storyboard to finished product.

-Illustration is what got me into this field in the first place, so you bet your @$$ I can help you with these needs.
+Illustration is what got me into this field in the first place, so you bet I can help you with those needs.

 Here’s a a few examples of the software and applications I am familar with.